 During Billy’s lifetime, over one hundred million people heard him speak, more than any other preacher to that point.
 Billy often spoke without any PA system.
 Over 1.25 million people publicly responded to Billy’s challenge to dedicate their lives to Christ, to ‘come up to the plate’ and stand up for their families and God.

 Historians describe Billy Sunday as an early 20th Century Billy Graham.
-Billy Graham just turned 92 years old.
+The late Billy Graham recently passed away at age 99.
 My hunch is that most of us have heard Billy Graham, either in person or by TV.
 Ironically Billy Graham gave his life to Christ at a meeting that had been originally founded by Billy Sunday.

 Through Billy Graham and Billy Sunday, love has broken through for countless ten of millions of families.
 My prayer is that love break through for you and your family members.